ediaStudio/ultimateIonicTemplate/README.md

 <br />

-In the video tutorial i'm using WebStorm ( paid version ), but you can use Visual Studio (which is free) instead
+In the video tutorial i'm using WebStorm ( not free ) to open the files, but you can use Visual Studio (which is free) instead
 <br />
 Here the link to download it:
 <br />